Cubic rational expressions over a finite field: Preliminaries on rational expressions

 In particular, according to Theorem~\ref{thm:Hurwitz} a separable cubic rational expression can have at most four ramification points $P$, as the left-hand side of the inequality equals four in this case.
 Of course this can also be seen directly from the fact that the finite ramification points of $R(x)=g(x)/h(x)$ are the zeroes of its derivative $R'(x)=\bigl(g'(x)h(x)-g(x)h'(x)\bigr)/\bigl(h(x)\bigr)^2$, whose numerator has degree at most four (and further considerations in case $\infty$ is a ramification point).

 A classification of the $G(K)$-orbits on cubic rational expressions when $K$ is algebraically closed, which we present in Section~\ref{sec:cubic}, will require using the action of $G(K)$ to suitably rearrange the ramification points of an expression and their images, which are the corresponding {\em branch points}.
+Note that distinct ramification points of a cubic expression necessarily map to distinct branch points.
 A classification over a finite field $\F_q$, which we begin in Section~\ref{sec:cubic_finite}, will require studying the ramification points in its algebraic closure $\barF_q$ first.

+We conclude this section by mentioning a natural field-theoretic interpretation of our results, and how that relates to existing literature.
+Classifying cubic rational expressions over a field $K$, up to the equivalence considered in this paper, amounts to classifying the subfields $F$ of the field $K(x)$ of rational expressions, with $K\subseteq F$ and $|K(x)/F|=3$, up to the action of $\Gal\bigl(K(x)/K\bigr)$.
+This is because according to L\"uroth's theorem each such subfield has the form $F=K(z)$ for some cubic rational expression $z=R(x)$ in $K(x)$.
+Also, $z$ is transcendental over $K$, and all elements of each of $\Gal\bigl(K(x)/K\bigr)$ and $\Gal\bigl(K(z)/K\bigr)$ are given by M\"obius transformations.

+If we switch focus to the subfield $K(z)$, a rational function field, then here we are interested in certain cubic field extensions of that.
+Cubic extensions $L/F$ of an arbitrary field $F$ of characteristic $p\ge 0$ were described in~\cite{Marques-Ward:primer}, extending classical results based on applications of Kummer theory and Artin-Schreier theory.
+Any such extension has a generating polynomial of one of the forms $y^3-a$, $y^3-3y-a$ if $p\neq 3$, $y^3+ay+a^2$ if $p=3$, for some $a\in F$.
+Procedures were given in~\cite{Marques-Ward:primer} to decide when two such cubic field extensions are isomorphic.
+The cases where $F$ is either a number field or a function field are of special interest, and such field extensions have been extensively studied and tabulated over the years.

+In particular, construction and tabulation of (geometric) dihedral extension of odd prime degree $\ell$ of a rational function field $F=K(z)$ was the primary goal of~\cite{Weir-Scheidler-Howe,Weir:thesis}, where $K$ is a perfect field of characteristic not dividing $2\ell$.
+When $\ell=3$ a different approach was adopted in~\cite{Karemaker-Marques-Sijsling}, which focused on classifying such extensions with a given set of ramified places, and including the case of characteristic two (but not three).